MakeMeSenpai/CHD/README.md

 # CHD
 Christmas Hack Decorations

-This is based off my other repository Christmas_hack,in which I was attempting to use python3 and learn what I could about this project before buying the hardware.
+This is based off my other repository MakeMeSenpai/Christmas_hack, in which I was attempting to use python3 and learn what I could about this project before buying the hardware.
 But After buying the hardware I had decided it best to code in C++.
 In this project we hacked classic holiday lights to flash to music.
 This is the basic code for this and can be changed to display different patterns pretty easily.